eclipse-openj9/openj9-docs/docs/dump_javadump.md

 # Java dump

-Java dumps, sometimes referred to as *Java cores*, are produced when the VM ends unexpectedly because of an operating system signal, `OutOfMemoryError`, or a user-initiated keystroke combination.
+Java&reg; dumps, sometimes referred to as *Java cores*, are produced when the VM ends unexpectedly because of an operating system signal, `OutOfMemoryError`, or a user-initiated keystroke combination.
 You can also generate a Java dump by calling the Dump API programmatically from your application or specifying the `-Xdump:java` option on the command line.

 If your Java application crashes or hangs, Java dumps can provide useful information to help you diagnose the root cause.